 How to make perfect mashed potatoes:

-–Use a starchy potato, like Russets.
+–Use a starchy potato, like Russets or Yukon Golds.
 Whatever you do, follow this rule.
 Using waxy potatoes such as red or new potatoes will cause your mashed potatoes to have a gluey consistency as opposed to being nice and creamy.

 –Don’t add cold ingredients to the cooked potatoes.
 Make sure your butter, cream, sour cream, etc. are at room temperature or even warmed up slightly on the stovetop first.
 The potatoes will absorb them better this way and they will end up much creamier.

 -Add the potatoes to cold (*and salted*) water before boiling.
 Using hot/warm water will cause the outside of the potato to heat up before the middle does, which will cause uneven cooking.

 –Don’t over-mash the potatoes.
 The potatoes release starch every time they’re handled/mashed.
 The consistency will become gluey instead of creamy if they are handled too much.